Allegheny Group

-The Pennsylvanian Allegheny Formation is a mapped bedrock unit in western and central Pennsylvania, western Maryland and West Virginia, and southeastern Ohio.
-It is a major coal-bearing unit in the Appalachian Plateau of the eastern United States and fossils of fishes such as Bandringa are known from the Kittaning Formation, which is part of the Allegheny Group.
+The Allegheny Group, often termed the Allegheny Formation, is a Pennsylvanian-age geological unit in the Appalachian Plateau.
+It is a major coal-bearing unit in the eastern United States, extending through western and central Pennsylvania, western Maryland and West Virginia, and southeastern Ohio.
+Fossils of fishes such as Bandringa are known from the Kittaning Formation, which is part of the Allegheny Group.

-Description
+Stratigraphy

-In Pennsylvania, the Allegheny Formation includes rocks from the base of the Brooksville Coal to the top of the Upper Freeport Coal, and was defined to include all economically significant coals in the upper Pennsylvanian sequence.
-The formation consists of cyclothemic sequences of coal, shale, limestone, sandstone, and clay.
+In Pennsylvania, the Allegheny Group includes rocks from the base of the Brooksville Coal to the top of the Upper Freeport Coal, and was defined to include all economically significant coals in the upper Pennsylvanian sequence.
+The unit consists of cyclothemic sequences of coal, shale, limestone, sandstone, and clay.
 It contains six major coal zones, which, in stratigraphic order, are: